-The so-called "crypto ransomware" took advantage of a weakness in Microsoft's Windows operating system using a hack that was allegedly developed by the US National Security Agency called EternalBlue.
-Although Microsoft had released a patch for this flaw some two months earlier, many of those running older versions of Windows, such as Windows XP and Windows 7, were left vulnerable to the attack.
+This crypto-ransomware exploited a vulnerability in the Windows operating system using a tool called EternalBlue, supposedly developed by the US National Security Agency (NSA).
+While Microsoft had already launched a fix two months previously, many organisations that ran legacy versions of Windows, including Windows XP and Windows 7, were still vulnerable.

 Who was affected by WannaCry?